Audi e-tron Sportback performance, top speed, motor

 - 2Range, battery & chargingThe Audi e-tron Sportback doesn’t have the longest range in its class, but its ability to rapid charge at 150kW makes it an easy car to live with day-to-day

-- 4Electric motor, drive & performance - currently readingThe Audi e-tron Sportback feels like a heavy and cumbersome car to drive; relaxing, but not that much fun
+- 4Performance, motor & drive - currently readingThe Audi e-tron Sportback feels like a heavy and cumbersome car to drive; relaxing, but not that much fun